mrago256/wayne-state-daily-screener/readme.md

     $ AutoScreener.py

-This is the script which loads the screener and inputs informaton.
+This is the script which loads the screener and inputs information.
 Add it to computer autorun directory for full automation.
 It is recommended to run this manually at least once to check for errors.